HeikoRotteveel/GEO-passion-projects/README.md

 # GEO-passion-projects
- This repository is meant as a place for me to save and share all the fun projects I do related to Geomatics
+ This repository is meant to save and share all the fun projects I do related to Geomatics.
+ These are my future projects:
+ - Hydrological analysis
+ - WiFi-fingerprinting
+ - Visibility analysis